droundy/fac/web/benchmarks.md

 <!-- the result is to file system speed.
 Also note that you can click on -->
 <!-- each plot to view a high-resolution version of that plot. -->

-One major conclusion is that `fac` is generally a factor of two or three times slower than make.
+One major conclusion is that `fac` is generally about a factor of two times slower than make.
 But do keep in mind that `fac` does a lot more than make does, and is considerably easier to use in a robustly correct manner.
 There are also still some remaining scaling issues that should be addressed, which arise when there are 10k or so